joelcarranza/micropress/README.markdown

 ## Writing Templates ##

 Micropress uses the [jinja2][] templating engine for rendering HTML.

-TODO: explain this!
+Every page is rendered with two variables defined.

+`site` contains the python Site object
+`pages` contains the python Page object

-See the [jinja2 template documentation][jinja2-ref] for more details.
+Consult the python docs for information about these objects and siteee the [jinja2 template documentation][jinja2-ref] for more details.

 [jinja2-ref]:http://jinja.pocoo.org/docs/templates/